monarchapis/url-shortener-ms/README.md

 This is a Microservice version of the [URL Shortener API](https://github.com/monarchapis/url-shortener-api "URL Shortener API on GitHub").

 Demonstrates the enforcement of security policies using Monarch API Manager.
-It is meant to be a simply corporate version of [Bitly](https://bitly.com "Bitly homepage"), where only authenticated users can shorten URLs.
+It is meant to be a simple corporate version of [Bitly](https://bitly.com "Bitly homepage"), where only authenticated users can shorten URLs.
 A security standard like OAuth or JWT could be used to pass principal information to the API.

 The API has 4 operations: